nooramir893/WEATHER-DASHBOARD/README.md

 # 🙌 Author

 **Noor Ul Ain Amir**
-Built with ❤️ using HTML, CSS, JavaScript, and OpenWeatherMap API.
+Built with using HTML, CSS, JavaScript and OpenWeatherMap API.

 ---